Mitigating Attacks on Houses of Worship Security Guide

-Acts of targeted violence against houses of worship are a real—and potentially growing—problem in the United States and a top priority for the Cybersecurity and Infrastructure Security Agency (CISA).
-CISA has prepared this comprehensive security guide based on original analysis to help houses of worship develop a comprehensive security strategy to mitigate future incidents.
+Acts of targeted violence against houses of worship are a real—and potentially growing—problem in the United States and a top priority for CISA.
+CISA prepared this comprehensive security guide based on original analysis to help houses of worship develop a comprehensive security strategy to mitigate future incidents.

 In this security guide, CISA analyzed ten years of targeted attacks on houses of worship to provide context to the enterprise-wide security recommendations outlined in the previous chapters.
 The case studies reviewed are examples of the breadth of threats a house of worship faces daily.
 From physical attacks such as active shooter incidents, arsons, or bombings to less visible cyberattacks, a house of worship should be vigilant in its security practices.

 The best way to mitigate a potential attack is to take a holistic approach to security.
 This requires assigning clear roles and responsibilities for making security decisions, planning, and implementing the procedures and capabilities across the organization.
 A robust security plan should be tailored to the specific needs and priorities of the house of worship.